 How to get help

-You can contact your nearest family tracing service to make an appointment.
+You can search for your nearest family tracing service and contact it to make an appointment.

 In the appointment we’ll ask questions about your relative and where you think they might be.
 We’ll also help you to fill out a form.
 We can provide an interpreter for your appointment if you can’t speak English.